alex-klyuev/bitcoin-mini-apps/README.md

 Mini apps to learn Bitcoin & Lightning development

-Focuses on interacting with self-hosted Bitcoin & Lightning nodes
+Focus on interacting with self-hosted Bitcoin & Lightning nodes